genesiscommunitysuccess/docs/docs/00_gpalx/01_quick-start/03_start_application.md

 Before starting with the server set-up, make sure that:

 - you have set up a user with the name of the application (`alpha` in our case)
-- foundationDB is running (if it is not, run `systemctl start foundationdb` from WSL terminal)
+- FoundationDB is running (if it is not, run `systemctl start foundationdb` from WSL terminal)

 If unsure about the above, refer to [WSL installation instructions](../../../getting-started/prerequisites/installing-wsl/).